-Prime Minister Abdallah Hamdok started the procedures to launch the Samarat Family Support Programme in the Jebel-Aulia Locality in Khartoum state yesterday.
+Prime Minister Abdallah Hamdok started the procedures to launch the Samarat Family Support Programme in Jebel Aulia in Khartoum yesterday.

 The federal Ministry of Finance announced the launch of a pilot of the Family Support Programme Samarat, meaning 'fruits', last year to reduce the impact of economic reforms on low-income families by improving social protection systems and safety nets and by providing financial aid.